 Bananas: will last 5 to 7 days on the counter.
 If a banana has gotten overripe, mash or slice it and then freeze to use in baked goods or smoothies.

 Watermelon: will last about 7 days on the counter.
-Once you have cut up a watermelon, it can be stored in the refrigerator, but should be eaten in about 3 days for best flavor.
+Once you’ve cut up a watermelon, it can be stored in the refrigerator, but should be eaten in about 3 days for best flavor.

 Start on the Counter and Then Move to the Fridge When Ripe

-Many fruits will do well to be left on the counter while they ripen.
+Many fruits will do well left on the counter while they ripen.
 Once they are ripe, however, moving them to the refrigerator will help you to keep them from spoiling.
-Here are some of the fruits that prefer the crisper drawer, once ripe, in order of how quickly you need to use them up:
+Here are some of the fruits that prefer the crisper drawer, once ripe.
+Again, we’ve put them in order of how quickly you need to use them up:

 2 – 3 days: papayas